Lookin' in the trees

 I've been birding since I could walk, and published records

-of my rare bird finds date back to the late 1960's.
+of my rare bird finds date back to the late 1960's, photos to 70's.

-I can ID most calls and songs in a nanosecond.
+I can ID most calls and songs instantaneously, and do record a bit.

 If you want a guide you can discuss molt, ageing, early and